-Amazon charges a fee for personal documents delivered directly to your Kindle via Whispernet (on Kindle 3G + Wi-Fi models).
-You can avoid fees for the personal document service by going to the Personal Document Settings tab of the Manage Your Kindle page on Amazon and disabling 3G delivery.
+Amazon charges a fee for personal documents delivered directly to your Kindle via 3G (on Kindle 3G+Wi-Fi models).
+You can avoid fees for the personal document service by e-mailing the files to your Kindle's @free.kindle.com e-mail address.
+For more information, see "Sending Your Documents for Conversion."